 Combine all of the sauce ingredients in a COLD sauce pan.
 Whisk the cornstarch to dissolve it, then turn the heat to medium.
 Let the sauce very gently come to a simmer, then turn off the heat after a minute or so.
 Let the sauce cool to room temperature, it will thicken as it cools.

-Then, spicy crab!
+Then, spicy crab salad!
 Three ingredients.
 Imitation crab, mayonnaise (this is Japanese Kewpie mayo which is suuuuuper yummy), and sriracha.

 Shred or chop the crab and combine it with the mayo and sriracha, then taste and adjust the seasonings to your preference - the measurements below make for a fairly spicy crab so use less sriracha to start if you aren't sure.
 The crab and sauce can be made in advance of making the bowls, even a day or two beforehand.

 The rest of the ingredients are already made, and you can mix and match based on what you like.
-I use fresh spinach or another green, seaweed salad, sliced scallions and cucumbers, sesame oil, sesame seeds, Japanese pickles (I keep various kinds in the fridge always), and extra sriracha for the brave among us.
+I use fresh spinach or another green, seaweed salad (I find this in the freezer sections of Whole Foods and similar stores), sliced scallions and cucumbers, sesame oil, sesame seeds, Japanese pickles (I keep various kinds in the fridge always), and extra sriracha for the brave among us.

-Build your bowl however you'd like, and finish with a drizzle of the poke sauce.
+Build your bowl however you'd like, and finish with a drizzle of the poke bowl sauce.

 This is so much fun because you can do extra rice or not much at all for a lower carb option, add any other kinds of veggies you like, even avocado for some healthy fat + creaminess.